mark-watson/SwiftAI-book/manuscript/coreml.md

 There are two example GitHub repositories for this chapter:

 - [https://github.com/mark-watson/create_deep_learning_model_swift](https://github.com/mark-watson/create_deep_learning_model_swift) generates a deep learning model and saves it for reuse.
-- SwiftAI-book-code/wisconsin_data_predict_with_model uses the trained model.
+- [https://github.com/mark-watson/swift-coreml-wisconsin_data_predict_with_model](https://github.com/mark-watson/swift-coreml-wisconsin_data_predict_with_model) uses the trained model.

+In the last chapter we will use two deep learning models in a MacOS application that is available on Apple's App Store.

-If you have taken a class in Deep Learning, you learned how to divide a training data set into separate training, dev, and test data sets.
+If you have taken a class in Machine Learning or Deep Learning, you learned how to divide a training data set into separate training, dev, and test data sets.
 This process is handled internally by the CoreML libraries we use here so we will only be using a single training data file.
 The CoreML APIs we use here perform a type of AutoML (automatic machine learning) by trying to train a model using several model types and choosing the model type with the best accuracy.
 This is convenient and saves engineering time.
 A trained model imported into XCode automatically generates Swift APIs for using the model.
 You can also take a trained CoreML model and use it in Python programs ([documentation for Python use cases](https://coremltools.readme.io/docs/mlmodel)).

 ## Training a Classification Model For the University of Wisconsin Cancer Data